mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 Each user is limited to 1,000 API calls and 20,000 stories returned in any 7 day period.
 Requests submitted beyond this limit will result in a status 403 error.
 Users who need access to more requests should email info@mediacloud.org.

+## Python Client

+We use a python client library to access the api for our own work (incluing the dashboard implementation at dashboard.mediameter.org).
+That library is available on [github](https://github.com/c4fcm/MediaCloud-API-Client).

 ## Media

 The Media api calls provide information about media sources.
 A media source is a publisher of content, such as the New York